alepfu/crt_course/README.md

-# Taxonomic analysis with Kraken and Kaiju
+# Taxonomic analysis with Kraken and Krona